telefonicaid/fiware-orion/doc/manuals/user/pagination.md

 Let's illustrate with an example: a given client cannot process more than 100 results in a single response and the query includes a total of 322 results.
-The client could do the following (only URL is included, for the sake of completeness).
+The client could do the following (only the URL is included, for the sake of completeness).

     GET <orion_host>:1026/v2/entities?limit=100&options=count
     ...
-    (The first 100 elements are returned, along with the `Fiware-Total-Count: 322` header, which allows the client to know how many entities are in sum and, therefore, the number of subsequence queries to do)
+    (The first 100 elements are returned, along with the `Fiware-Total-Count: 322` header, which makes the client aware of how many entities there are in total and, therefore, the number of subsequent queries to be done)

     GET <orion_host>:1026/v2/entities?offset=100&limit=100
     ...